The-Marcy-Lab-School/marcy-curriculum-docs/mod-1-javascript-fundamentals/11-unit-testing.md

 <details>

-<summary><strong>Q: Imagine you were given this function and asked to verify that it works.
+**<summary>Q: Imagine you were given this function and asked to verify that it works.
 How would you test it?
-What do you expect to happen when testing?</strong></summary>
+What do you expect to happen when testing?</summary>**

 To test this manually, you could invoke the function with some sample data and see if the _output_ matches what you _expect_.